OpenAgentsInc/v2/docs/chat-refactor-log.md

 - Updated `components/new-chat-button.tsx`:
   - Modified the `addPane` function call to add `id` as a separate property instead of including it in `paneProps`

+### Step 3: Fix Type Mismatches and Prop Issues
+- Updated `hooks/useChat.ts`:
+  - Added a function to adapt Vercel AI SDK Message type to our custom Message type
+  - Modified the return value of `useChat` to include the adapted messages

+- Updated `components/chat.tsx`:
+  - Updated the `ChatList` component to use the correct Message type
+  - Modified the `ChatPanel` component to receive the correct props

+- Updated `components/chat-panel.tsx`:
+  - Updated the component to accept and use the correct props (id, input, handleInputChange, handleSubmit)

 These changes address the type errors and ensure consistency across the components.
-The next steps in the refactor should focus on updating any remaining components or API routes that may still be using string-based IDs, and ensuring that all parts of the application are consistently using number-based thread IDs.
+The next steps in the refactor should focus on:

+1. Updating any remaining components or API routes that may still be using string-based IDs
+2. Ensuring that all parts of the application are consistently using number-based thread IDs
+3. Thoroughly testing the chat functionality to ensure it works as expected with the new integer-based thread ID system
+4. Implementing additional error handling and user feedback throughout the chat system
+5. Optimizing database queries related to thread and message retrieval
+6. Implementing a caching mechanism for thread data to improve performance

+Remember to test the following scenarios:
+- Creating new chat threads
+- Loading existing threads
+- Sending and receiving messages within threads
+- Switching between multiple open threads
+- Handling error cases (e.g., network errors, invalid thread IDs)

+By implementing these changes and following up with thorough testing and optimization, the chat system will become more robust, consistent, and easier to maintain.